sigv/IconPackSupporter/README.md

 ### Quick and easy?
 Sign me up! ###

-1. Open the project directory in a terminal window and run `npm install xml2json@0.3.x` to install the xml2json node.js module which is used to load and modify XML files (which are used for pretty much all the configuration values)
+1. Open the project directory in a terminal window and run `npm install git://github.com/Leonidas-from-XIV/node-xml2js.git` to install the latest development version of the xml2js node.js module which is used to load/modify/store XML files (which are used for pretty much all the configuration values)
 2. Run `./setup.js` and answer to the questions that pop up
 3. Open Eclipse (it comes with the Android Developer Tools) and import this project into your workspace (open `File > Import...` and then find and choose `Existing Android Code Into Workspace` and as the Root directory, pick the place where you downloaded this project to)
 4. Continue with exporting the installable package file as per the instructions below (if you even want to modify anything like adding new icons, just run `./setup.js` again and re-export the installable package file)